• Cart

 What does a radio box do?

-A radio box holds your race car radio securely in place while driving.
-Some Racing Electronics radio boxes come with hook and loop straps to hold the unit in place and feature internal padding to prevent damage to your racing radio.
+A radio box securely holds a race car radio in place while driving.
+Many Racing Electronics radio boxes feature hook-and-loop straps and internal padding to protect the radio from vibration and impact during competition.